Watch Your Step

 -Jeremy Taylor

 I sat in a waiting room this week.
 I knew before I got there the wait would be long.
-The day after Christmas and New Years holidays were over had a fun-is-done back-to-business feeling at the medical lab.
+The day after Christmas and New Years holidays had a fun-is-done back-to-business feeling at the medical lab.
 It may have been business-like, but there were so many feelings swirling about in that room.

-Some people are mortified at having to explain what is in the sample bottle they are dropping off and they avoid eye contact with other humans for the rest of the day.
+Some people are mortified at having to explain what is in the sample bottle they are dropping off.
+They avoid eye contact with other humans for the rest of the day.
 Others don’t seem to care.
 In fact, some people give their information freely (and repeatedly due to the impediments to communication).
 Then they take a number, sit down, and look for someone to tell their troubles to.
 There are a lot of troubles expressed in a crowded waiting room at the hospital lab in the week after the holidays.

 It’s the getting away to be heard by our heavenly Father, and to listen to His peace and kindness that heals our own souls and allows us to walk in hope in the middle of hopelessness.
 The comfort he has given us is shareable.
 It’s called compassion.